List of Indigenous Australian politicians: Parliament of the Australian Capital Territory

 One Indigenous Australian person has been a member of the unicameral Australian Capital Territory Legislative Assembly.

 Parliament of New South Wales

-Two Indigenous Australians have been a members of the Parliament of New South Wales.
+Four Indigenous Australians have been a members of the Parliament of New South Wales.

-At least two other members of the Parliament of New South Wales have acknowledged Indigenous ancestry, but are not generally regarded as Indigenous themselves.

 Parliament of the Northern Territory

-Twenty-three Indigenous Australian people have been members of the unicameral Parliament of the Northern Territory.
+Twenty-four Indigenous Australian people have been members of the unicameral Parliament of the Northern Territory.

 Parliament of Queensland

 Five Indigenous Australian people have been members of the unicameral Parliament of Queensland.

 Parliament of South Australia

 One Indigenous Australian person has been a member of the Parliament of South Australia.

 Parliament of Tasmania

 Two Indigenous Australian people have been a member of the Parliament of Tasmania.

 At least one other member of the Parliament of Tasmania has acknowledged Indigenous ancestry, but is not generally regarded as Indigenous themself.

 Parliament of Victoria

 Two Indigenous Australian people have been members of the Parliament of Victoria.

 At least two members have had acknowledged Indigenous ancestry, but were not generally regarded as Indigenous themselves.